wulanic/ideal-octo-goggles/README.md

-Sales Dashboard and Data Analysis for Kimia Farma (2020-2023)
 # Kimia Farma Analytics

 This repository contains the project files for the Big Data Analytics Internship at Kimia Farma.
 The project involved developing a sales dashboard and performing data analysis on business performance from 2020 to 2023.